Are you feeling overwhelmed by the endless sea of communication channels out there?

 For example, Google Meets is free, but Zoom requires a paid subscription to access more premium features.
 For instant messaging, Whatsapp is free, but Microsoft Teams and Slack require paid subscriptions.
 The same goes for email servers, CRMs, and other collaboration dashboards.

-Even though there are free options, investing in these communication channels can provide your team with more advanced tools to further streamline your collaborations and communication.
+Even though there are free options, investing in these communication channels can provide your marketing and customer support teams with more advanced tools such as a project management system, VoIP phone system, etc., to further streamline collaboration.

 4. Observe Your Workflow

 Observing your team’s workflows is a great way to determine the best communication channels for your business.
 It can be part of your team’s regular audits and productivity studies.